graphcore/poptorch/docs/user_guide/overview.rst

 ========================

 The basis of PopTorch integration comes from the two model wrapping functions described in the following sections.

+.. note:: PopTorch makes a shallow copy of the model.
+Changes to the parameters
+    in the models returned by these two model wrapping functions affect the original model and vice versa.
+However, primitive variable types will not be kept in sync.
+This includes the ``training`` bool of ``pytorch.nn.Module``.
+    If your PyTorch model is named ``model``, call ``model.eval()`` or ``model.train()``, if required, before calling these wrapping functions.

 poptorch.trainingModel
 ----------------------